AImissq/r-bot/README.md

 git clone https://github.com/AImissq/r-bot.git

-DO NOT run "npm install" it's already done
+DO NOT run "npm install" it's already done and will overwrite the pkgs with the wrong versions

 register your app in reddit developer (settings/apps (register as script type app)